tokenspice/tokenspice/assets/netlists/simplepool/about.md

 This netlist is a simple demonstrator, for users to gain insight into how TokenSPICE is structured.
 It includes EVM agents.

+[Here's the code](netlist.py).
+It's just one file.

 It has these agents:

-- DataPublisherAgent "pub1" - initially just this
+- [PublisherAgent](../../agents/PublisherAgent.py) "pub1" - initially just this
-- BPoolAgent "pool1", "pool2", ... - these get added by publisher over time
+- [PoolAgent](../../agents/PoolAgent.py) "pool1", "pool2", ... - these get added by publisher over time